jwyang/JULE-Caffe/README.md

 ### Dependencies

-1. Third Party.
-As illustrated in happynear [Caffe] (https://github.com/happynear/caffe-windows), download third-party libraries to root/3rdparty/.
-Also, remember to add the ./3rdparty/bin folder to your environment variable PATH.

-2. [CUDA] (https://developer.nvidia.com/cuda-toolkit).
+1. [CUDA] (https://developer.nvidia.com/cuda-toolkit).
 Install CUDA on your PC.
 I used CUDA 7.5, but it should also work to use new versions.

-### Train model
+2. [Visual Studio] (https://www.visualstudio.com/downloads/).
+It is flexible to use various version of VS. I used VS2013 in my experiments.

+3. Third Party.
+Caffe depends on several third-party libraries, including hdf5, boost, gflag, opencv, glog, to name a few. [happynear](https://github.com/happynear) has provided the compiled libraties at [Caffe] (https://github.com/happynear/caffe-windows).
+Download those libraries and place them in the root folder, then add the ./3rdparty/bin folder to your environment variable PATH.

+### Run the code

+1.

 ### Datasets